MTSSamsioe/sanitas/README.md

 - Newsletter sign up
     - Signup form from mailchimp has been tested that it stores the mail adress on our mailchimp account

+### Responsiveness

 ### Validator testing

+- HTML using

+- Css using

+- Python using infoheap

+- Lighthouse accessability

 ### Unfixed bugs